 Andrea Saterbak, MD, is a board certified orthopedic surgeon who specializes in knee and shoulder conditions.
-In particular, she is experienced in arthroscopic approaches to ligament repair/reconstruction, cartilage preservation, and joint replacement/arthroplasty.
+In particular, she is experienced in arthroscopic approaches to ligament repair/reconstruction, cartilage preservation, and joint replacement/arthroplasty, and participates in the TCO EXCEL Surgery & Recovery program.

 Her focus on sports medicine sparks her drive to provide all of her patients with the best care possible for them.
 Her continued affiliation with the Steadman Clinic in Vail, Colorado, and her membership in the national sports medicine society, AOSSM, strengthens her continued education in sports medicine.
-She currently provides care to local sports teams including Stillwater Area High School (Stillwater, MN) and the St. Paul Saints baseball team.
+She currently provides care to local sports teams including Stillwater Area High School (Stillwater, MN) and was a former Team Physician for the St. Paul Saints baseball team.

 Dr. Saterbak is a multiyear award winner of the Best Doctors Award given by the Mpls.St.Paul Magazine.
 She is a Pillar Club member of the St. Croix Valley United Way and an honorary board member of Youth Advantage.
 She participated as an educator in the Hennepin County Medical Center family practice Sports Medicine Fellowship Program.